tonycrosby-tech/readme_generator/README.md

 # Installations
 > npm i
 # Usage
 This project is used to create a formatted README file with ease.
-In your terminal, type "node + (file name)" And you will be prompted with questions, for which the answers will be utilized in your README file.
+In your terminal, type "node + (filename)" And you will be prompted with a series of questions, for which the answers will be utilized into your README file.
 # License
+MIT
 # Credits
 Tony Crosby
 # Test
 test
 # Contributing
-They can dm me on github.
+By commiting early and often!!!